zderApfel/RoU/README.md

 * Imprisoned - With wanted levels between 3-5 they will be imprisoned for the rest of the game, or if broken out.
 (See, [jailbreaks](#jailbreaks))
 * Snitch - If their loyalty is low enough, they will snitch, which means a number of other mercenaries may be given the "Outlaw" status for the zone they were arrested in permanently.
 Mercenaries who snitch are effectively removed from the game as if they died

-## Item Quality
+# Item Quality

-Quality is tied directed to cost in shops, chance to spawn in loot areas, and signified but a color around it in the inventory.
+Quality is tied directly to cost in shops, chance to spawn in loot areas, and signified but a color around it in the inventory.
 Quality is NOT automatically a signifier of how strong/good the item is.

 * Common [1] | Light grey | Most mundane items, common melee weapons, and low-quality firearms are in this category